The eyes that met mine were different from what I was accustomed to.

-The eyes that meekly met mine were of different variety than what I had been accustomed to: I was not staring into a set of green-speckled irises that reflected the prospect and opportunity of the city I was oh-so-proud to call my home.
-They were off in a subtle, disheartened way that reflected a future of bleak expectation and continued despair; in a way that could only ever be recognized by looking the man set out before me, clothes tattered and hands held open, in the eye with distinct intention.
-I looked away.
+I was not staring into a set of eyes that reflected the prospect and opportunity of the city I was so proud to call home.
+They were off in a subtle, disheartened way that reflected a bleak reality and future of despair; in a way that could only ever be understood by looking the man set out before me, clothes tattered and hands held open, in the eye with distinct intention.

 That was the most dangerous thing I could do.

-I hold to this day the adamant conviction that we will see a day when the homeless are no longer the forgotten citizens of our community, and this toxic stigma is put to rest.
+I hold an adamant conviction that we will see a day when the homeless are no longer the forgotten citizens of our community, and this toxic stigma is put to rest.
 The adamant conviction that we will see a day when our fellow citizens actively alleviate injustices and relentlessly inspire change.
 It is with this very same adamant conviction that I hope you will help us bring this day to fruition.

-We bake & deliver potatoes to do our part in offering immediate short-term hunger alleviation.
+We bake & deliver potatoes to homeless citizens to offer short-term hunger alleviation.

-We foster empathy among everyday Canadians in stepping up for the less fortunate.
+We foster empathy among Canadians by eliminating the stigma around homelessness.

 We campaign to inspire everyday Canadians to take action & actively demand change.